 - d.
 Post Accident Testing: An employee in a test-designated position shall submit to a drug test or an alcohol test if there is evidence that the employee in the test-designated position may have caused or contributed to a serious work accident.
-A serious work accident is defined as an on-duty accident resulting in death, or serious personal injury requiring immediate medical treatment, that arises out of any of the following: - (1) The operation of a motor vehicle - (2) The discharge of a firearm - (3) A physical confrontation - (4) The provision of direct health care services - (5) The handling of dangerous or hazardous materials - e.
-Follow-up Testing: An employee shall submit to unscheduled follow-up drug and/or alcohol testing if, within the previous 24-month period, the employee voluntarily disclosed drug or alcohol problems, entered into or completed a rehabilitation program for drug or alcohol abuse, failed or refused a preappointment drug test, or was disciplined for violating the provisions of this Agreement and Employer work rules.

-The Employer may require an employee who is subject to follow-up testing to submit to no more than six unscheduled drug or alcohol tests within any 12 month period.

-- 2. Test-Designated Positions.
-For purposes of this Section, test-designated positions are: - a.
+A serious work accident is defined as an on-duty accident resulting in death, or serious personal injury requiring immediate medical treatment, that arises out of any of the following: - 8 (1)The operation of a motor vehicle - 9 (2) The discharge of a firearm - 10 (3) A physical confrontation - 11 (4) The provision of direct health care services - 12 (5)The handling of dangerous or hazardous materials - e.
+Follow-up Testing: An employee shall submit to unscheduled follow-up drug and/or alcohol testing if, within the previous 24-month period, the employee voluntarily disclosed drug or alcohol problems, entered into or completed a rehabilitation program for drug or alcohol abuse, failed or refused a preappointment drug test, or was disciplined for violating the provisions of this Agreement and Employer work rules. - The Employer may require an employee who is subject to follow-up testing to submit to no more than six unscheduled drug or alcohol tests within any 12 month period. - 22 2.
+Test-Designated Positions.
+For purposes of this Section, test-23 designated positions are: - a.
 A safety-sensitive position in which the incumbent is required to possess a valid commercial driver's license or to operate a commercial motor vehicle, an emergency vehicle, or dangerous equipment or machinery. - b.
 A position in which the incumbent possesses law enforcement powers or is required or permitted to carry a firearm while on duty. - c.
-A position in which the incumbent, on a regular basis, provides direct health care services to persons in the care or custody of the state or one of its political subdivisions. - d.
-A position in which the incumbent has regular unsupervised access to and direct contact with prisoners, probationers, or parolees. - e.
-A position in which the incumbent has unsupervised access to controlled substances. - f.
-A position in which the incumbent is responsible for handling or using hazardous or explosive materials.
+A position in which the incumbent, on a regular basis, provides direct health care services to persons in the care or custody of the state or one of its political subdivisions.